Rhizomatica/mercury/README.md

 # Supported Modulation Modes

-The modulation modes can be listed with "./mercury -l", and are:
+The modulation modes can be listed with "./mercury -l", and are (without outer-code overhead):

 ```
 CONFIG_0 (84.841629 bps)